truant-on-the-couch/sales_scripts/README.md

 - It'd be great if it could dynamically configure the hardcoded coordinates based off of display resolution
 - An artifical DONE stamp in the excel sheet would be nice

+More on round2:
+After round1, there may be some cases where a connection invite couldn't be had, likely due to a bad search result.
+The log made in Text Editor with just the name of the person will be the source for searches done by round2.
+When using round2 make sure you edit line 43 so that, if you have the name joe smith in the Text Editor file, and ' banking' in line 43, then the round2 search will enter joe smith banking, which can improve results.

 Known problems:
 - Sometimes the directory for the images in linkedin_auto_connector can have permission problems.
 Your error would look like: ```OSError: Failed to read ./images/connect_button.png because file is missing, has improper permissions, or is an unsupported or invalid format```, even though it's not actually missing.
 To fix this, cd to linkedin_auto_connector, then ```mkdir new_images``` -> ```mv images/* new_images``` -> ```rm -rf images``` -> ```mv new_images images```.
 You can also do this via a gui.